no-time/rename/README.md

     The program will display the files new names.

-    If you would like to run the program again press 'n' and enter on exit question.
+    If you would like to run the program again press `n` and `Enter` on exit question.